MukeshKumarBagaria/domainui/README.md

-# Domain Quote Reseller Component
+# DomainUI

-A React component for domain name reselling that allows potential buyers to submit quotation requests for domain names.
-The component sends email notifications to the domain seller using the Resend API.
+A React component to design beautiful UI for domain name quotation requests.

 ## Features